 Our department's webpages contain an array of resources and are one of the best ways to learn about the work underway.
 For example, if you received a letter about a proposal or saw a sign announcing a hearing or project, see the Development Projects or Map & Text Amendments sections for more information.
 These webpages can be accessed on the left-hand side of this page.

-Hello Davidson Residents,
+Hello Davidson Community Members,

 Below you’ll find a list and short description of things that we’re working on, along with how to find additional information about each topic.
 We hope you find this information useful.
 If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s homepage.
 Check back from time to time for updates.

 1. Mobility Plan: The Town of Davidson has completed the draft of the Davidson Mobility Plan, a community-driven effort to look at innovative transportation solutions, projects, policies, and programs to help residents move around town in the coming years.
 The public comment period for the draft plan closed in March.
 Currently, the project team and Mobility Plan Committee are consolidating the public comments and making additional edits prior to the draft plan’s review by the Planning Board and Livability Board early this summer.
 You can view the draft plan and find additional information at www.davidsonmobilityplan.com.

 2. Comprehensive Plan: Thanks to all that participated in the April Workshop, Shaping What’s Next, from April 1-3!
 Participants engaged in a variety of exercises, discussions, and meetings to provide feedback on a number of topics ranging from open space and historic preservation to affordable housing and design.
 Couldn’t make it?
 All the documents are posted on the What’s Next website, which contains a host of information about the process underway, including FAQs, news, and background documents.